Election Judge

 Time Commitment

-Judges need to work both the primary and general elections from 6 am to 9 pm or later.
+Judges need to work both the primary and general elections from approximately 6 am to 9 pm or later.

 Reimbursement